 Steamtown, a private collection, was moved from Vermont to Scranton, Pennsylvania.
 The U.S Congress established Steamtown National Historic Site on October 30, 1986.
 It opened to the public in 1995.

-Workers' contributions to the construction, growth, and quality of all aspects of railroading received wider recognition.
-This was especially true for African Americans.
+Recognition of workers’ contributions to the construction, growth, and quality of all aspects of railroading achieved more momentum, especially for African Americans.
 In 1995, Lyn Hughes, current director, established the A. Philip Randolph Pullman Porter Museum in Chicago, named for the founder of the Brotherhood of Sleeping Car Porters.
-Randolph (1889-1979) organized Martin Luther King's March on Washington in 1963 and was a lifelong civil rights advocate.
-The Center for Railroad Photography & Art with support from the North American Railway Foundation introduced its "Representations of Railroad Work" exhibitions in 2004, celebrating all workers of all genders and ethnicities.
+Randolph (1889-1979) who also organized Martin Luther King’s March on Washington in 1963 and was a lifelong civil rights advocate.
+The Center for Railroad Photography & Art with support from the North American Railway Foundation introduced its “Representations of Railroad Work” exhibitions in 2004, celebrating all workers of all genders and ethnicities.

 1999: "All-Aboard" Series of Postage Stamps

-The U.S. Postal Service issued an "all-aboard" series of stamps showing five streamlined locomotives as painted by Ted Rose in watercolor.
-The first U.S. postage stamp depicting a train dates from 1869.
+The U.S. Postal Service issued an “all-aboard” series of stamps showing five streamlined locomotives as painted by Ted Rose in watercolor.
+The first U.S. postage stamp depicting a train dates from 1869, demonstrating the railroad’s key role in American life.

 2004: O. Winston Link Museum